 Applications

 Mössbauer spectroscopy is a powerful technique that provides information about the electronic field gradient around an atom.
-The most commonly studied atom using the technique is 57Fe, which is used to characterize inorganic/organometallic molecular species, bioinorganic molecules, and minerals.
-While technically any atom can be studied using Mössbauer spectroscopy, only elements with a suitable gamma ray source (long-lived and low-lying excited nuclear energy state) can take advantage of this technique.
+While there are numerous Mössbauer active atoms, only elements with a suitable gamma ray source (long-lived and low-lying excited nuclear energy state) can take advantage of this technique.
+The most commonly studied atom is 57Fe, which is used to characterize inorganic/organometallic molecular species, bioinorganic molecules, and minerals.
+For example, Mössbauer spectroscopy has been used extensively to study iron-sulfur (Fe/S) clusters found in metalloproteins.
+Fe/S clusters are involved in a variety of functions, ranging from electron transport to catalysis.
+57Fe Mössbauer spectroscopy has helped elucidate valuable information about Fe/S clusters in proteins, including, but not limited to, the number of unique iron centers present in a Fe/S cluster as well as the oxidation state and spin state of those irons.

 Legend

 Figure 1.
 General instrumentation setup.

 Figure 2.
+A typical Mössbauer spectrum is plotted with velocity (energy) along the x axis and % transmission along the y axis.
+Here we see a single quadrupole doublet, with isomer shift, δ, and quadrupole splitting, ΔEQ.

+Figure 3.
 Observable nuclear interactions in a 57Fe Mössbauer spectrum including isomer shift, quadrupole splitting, and hyperfine splitting in the presence of a magnetic field.